-Alcohol and drug use are particularly damaging to the white matter of the brain, meaning that efficiency of information flow is compromised.
+Alcohol and drug use are particularly damaging to the white matter of the brain, meaning that the efficiency of information flow is compromised.
 In particular, substance use results in lower white matter volume and disorganization of white matter structure.

 5. Drinking and drug use harm thinking abilities such as memory or logical reasoning.

-Scientific research demonstrates that drinking and drug use during the critical years of brain development in adolescence results in significantly poorer thinking abilities.
+Scientific research demonstrates that teen drinking and drug use during the critical years of brain development in adolescence results in significantly poorer thinking abilities.
 For example, teenage drinkers have poorer memory, lower attention, and slower information processing abilities.
 Marijuana use may also affect cognition, contributing to poorer working memory and cognitive flexibility.